 Domestic Travel to Hawaii

-There are no current domestic restrictions for domestic flights to Hawaii.
-Additionally, the REAL ID enforcement date has been pushed back to May 7, 2025 due to the recent pandemic.
+There are no restrictions for domestic flights to Hawaii.
+Additionally, the REAL ID enforcement date has been pushed back to May 7, 2025.

 International Travel to Hawaii

-🛫 Step 2: Book Flights to & From Big Island
+π« Step 2: Book Flights to and from Big Island

 The first step in planning a trip to Big Island is arranging your flights!

-The reason it is so important to book direct flights to begin your Hawaiian vacation is that any delays, especially overnights, can cause a ripple effect that impacts every reservation and booking you’ve pre-arranged.
+It is so important to book direct flights to begin your Hawaiian vacation because any delays, especially overnights, can cause a ripple effect that impacts every reservation and booking you’ve pre-arranged.

 Typically, the return flight has lower stakes if something prevents you from getting home on time.
 If budget is a priority, you can potentially find a cheaper flight with an extra stopover on the return, but should always book your Hawaii arrival flight direct if possible!

-There are no sister islands that you can visit from Big Island, but Hawaiian Airlines offer commercial flights starting at $45 to Maui and Oahu.
-They also offer flights to Kauai for $85 with one connection, or $109+ direct.
+There are no sister islands that you can visit from Big Island, but Hawaiian Airlines offers commercial flights starting at $45 to Maui and Oahu.
+They also offer flights to Kauai for $85 with one connection or $109+ direct.

 If you are planning on visiting Maui from Kona, you should also consider the small-place scenic flight option with Mokulele Airlines.
 They also offer a flight from KOA to OGG (Maui’s major airport) starting at only $49, but you’ll be in a prop plane where every seat gets its own window!